Darshan2303/SYNAPSE/User_Manual.md

 ### File Upload Failed

-Large files (>100MB) may fail on slow connections.
+Large files may take time to upload and download on slow connections.

 Possible solutions: